apleasantview/wp-scratch-box/README.md

   }
 }
 ```
+#### Default WordPress configuration
-These will be read by the [jq utility](https://stedolan.github.io/jq/) at provisioning and passed on to WP-CLI and the `mysql` command to set up your database.
+These values will be read by the [jq utility](https://stedolan.github.io/jq/) at provisioning and passed on to WP-CLI and the `mysql` command to set up your database.

-#### Optional parameters
-The `root_directory` and `core_directory` parameters are completely optional.
-These are mostly used in an advanced setup where WP Core is installed in its own directory.
-See this [Codex page](https://wordpress.org/support/article/giving-wordpress-its-own-directory/) for more info.

-Below is a table with how the parameters relate to configuration and WP-CLI:

 | Parameters | WP-CLI | Default | Set in Vagrant.json |
 |:-----------|:------:|:-------:|---:|